daimonionnn/VEGA-ROCm-VULKAN-LLM-Toolkit/docs/BUILD.md

 You can run llama-server alongside LM Studio and connect to it as a remote endpoint:

-1. Start the server: `./run-llamaserver-rocm.sh model.gguf -ngl 99`
+1. Start the server: `./run/start-llama-server.sh`
 2. In LM Studio: **Developer → Connect to external endpoint**
 3. Enter: `http://127.0.0.1:8080/v1`